Pharmacy Website Login Flow Redesign

 Role

-This case study documents the problems identified in the original design and the decisions made to resolve them in the redesigned flow.
+This case study documents what was failing users in the original design, the specific decisions made to fix it, and the reasoning behind each one.

-The name and overlay of the page have been blurred out for non-disclosure reasons.
+The name and brand of the client have been blurred out for non-disclosure reasons.

 Layout & Presentation